quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

     }
 }
 ```
-It’s a very simple configuration, binding the `GreetingUseCase` to requests on `/hello`, which will then be answered with `"hello"`.
+It’s a very simple configuration, binding the `GreetingUseCase` to requests to `/hello`, which will then be answered with `"hello"`.

 **Differences to other frameworks**:
 With QuantumMaid, there is no need to add JAX-RS annotations to your classes.
-They lead to slow application start-up and tend
+Their usage decreases application start-up time dramatically and
-to promote less-than-optimal architecture.
-When done architecturally sane, they tend to come along with a significant amount of boilerplate code.
+promotes less-than-optimal architecture.
+When done architecturally sane, they tend to come along with significant amounts of boilerplate code.
 You can find an in-depth analysis of this problem [here](todo).

-# Running the application
+## Running the application
 In order to run our application, we need to tell HttpMaid how to serve the endpoint.
 For the sake of simplicity, the HttpServer shipped with normal Java is sufficient.
-Skip to the bottom of this tutorial for real-world deployments like **Docker** and **AWS Lambda**.
 You can use it by modifying the `WebService` like this:

 <!---[CodeSnippet](webservice2)-->